-Many of the questions people are asking about the role of Russia in the 2016 elections in the US have already been answered on the record.
+Following the indictments of Paul Manafort, Rick Gates, and George Papadopoulos, many people have questions about the role of Russia in the 2016 elections in the US.
+Many of those questions have already been answered on the record.
 But there is so much news and discussion, those answers can be hard to find.
 The mission of this page is to make it easier.

 Did Russia tamper with any votes or the vote counting process?

 Apparently not.
 The outgoing Obama administration insisted that the voting process was free of interference.
 Officials in the Obama White House later reported that they were very concerned about that possibility prior to election day, and that a big part of their response to Russia's activities was focused on preventing any vote tampering, including warning the Kremlin directly against such tampering over a modern-day “red phone.”

 According to the declassified intelligence report issued by the FBI, NSA, and CIA, while "Russian intelligence obtained and maintained access to elements of multiple US state or local electoral boards.
 DHS assesses that the types of systems Russian actors targeted or compromised were not involved in vote tallying."

 As described in a report in Bloomberg Politics: "In Illinois, investigators found evidence that cyber intruders tried to delete or alter voter data."
 However, from the same article: "Even if the entire database had been deleted, it might not have affected the election [...]
 Counties upload records to the state, not the other way around, and no data moves from the database back to the counties, which run the elections."

 A recount of the vote in Wisconsin found no evidence of tampering.

 However, there is some reason to suspect that tampering with the software used in voter registration databases and e-poll books may have kept people in some counties from voting.
 Further investigation is needed to examine the evidence for and against this possibility.